Tomnowell/newsite/_posts/2023-11-11-THM-SOC2-Intro-To-Logs.md

 ---

-#### Types, Formats, and Standards
+### Task 3 - Types, Formats, and Standards

 There's a lot of good information here about log types and how they are structured.
 It's not easy to memorize this stuff without some practical applications.
 But I try to consider why each data point is necessary within each log and the structure becomes more intuitive.
 I haven't memorized it, but I'm confident that when I come across these types of logs in the wild then I will have a good chance at understanding them.

 *Q1: Based on the list of log types in this task, what log type is used by the log file specified in the note from Task 2?*

-> Task 2 was discussing an Nginx server which is a web server...
+- Task 2 was discussing an Nginx server which is a web server...

 <details>